terraindata/terrain/shared/transformations/ENGINE-README.md

 The set of all keypaths in a Transformation Engine implicitly encodes their relationships (e.g. which fields are parents and which ones are children).
 Objects are naturally tree-like data structures, and so are the relationships between keypaths.
 We can tell at a glance that `['foo', 'bar']` is the child of `['foo']`, and that `['baz']` may contain many `['baz', -1, 'bar']` values.

 Keypaths are (almost) always unique.
 There may be 'nullish' paths, which represent fields that have been deleted from the document by a Transformation.
-This will be explained in more detail later.

 ## Transformations
 Engines store a Directed Graph of Transformations.
 Transformations are any operation that can change an input object.
 Transformations can do lots of things!
 For example: we can rename fields, multiply them, find-replace text, combine fields together, or create entirely new ones.
 Transformations are nodes in this graph (which we will refer to as the DAG).